-Cybercriminals who manage adware make their money just like any other advertisers.
-There are two main differences between adware distributors and legit promoters: the persons who order these ads and the way those banners are paid.
+Developers who manage adware make their money like any other advertisers.
+Two main differences between adware distributors and legit promoters are the people who order these ads and how those banners are paid.
 Usually, promoters are paid for each click on their advertisement.
 Meanwhile, fraudsters take contracts for pay-per-view ads.
-The price for each visitor is extremely small, but when you show it forcibly to a massive number of victims - there is nothing hard to earn thousands of dollars.
+The price for each visitor is minimal, but when you show it forcibly to many victims, there is nothing complicated to earning thousands of dollars.

-The difference of a character is much easier to understand.
-Will the legit company advertise itself with unlegit marketing tricks?
-Likely no. Hence, all ads adware forces you to see contains malicious contents, too.
-Usually, those contents are links, which redirect you to the unknown, and likely unwanted site.
+The difference in a character is much easier to understand.
+Will the legit company advertise itself with illegal marketing tricks?
+Likely no. Hence, all ads adware forces you to see contain malicious content.
+Usually, those contents are links that redirect you to unknown and likely unwanted sites.
 In some cases, the downloading may start after clicking those ads.
 And only fraudsters know what the program is downloading.
-You may get coin miner, another adware, browser hijacker or so.
+You may get a coin miner, another adware, a browser hijacker, or so.
 Regardless of the exact type of malware, it always is an unwanted consequence.

 How can I get adware?

 It is one of the most widespread types of malware.
 You can get it in about a dozen ways.
-Adware is spread through the malvertising, as a browser plugin, as a part of “useful utility” you have just installed.
+Adware is spread through malvertising, as a browser plugin, as a part of the “useful utility” you have just installed.
 You may discover that your system is infected even after using some seeding applications, like uTorrent.
-Every day fraudsters discover more and more unobvious ways to get into your computer.
+Every day, fraudsters discover more unobvious ways to get into your computer.
 And there is no reason for you to feel guilty - almost everyone sometimes needs to use questionable programs.
 And adware is not so dangerous if you remove it in time.

 How bad adware can be?